 - Sell!
 Once your live shopping event starts, introduce yourself and start selling!
-You should hold up each product in front of the camera and give basic details about it (size, colors, ideas on how to use it, what makes it awesome), along with the product’s assigned number.
+You should hold up each product in front of the camera and give basic details about it (size, colors, ideas on how to use it, what makes it awesome).

 - Answer shopper questions.
 Don’t ignore shoppers while using Facebook Live.
 Respond to their questions and ask them to be involved.

 - Give stuff away.
 The absolute easiest way to keep shoppers through the entire event is to give away stuff at the beginning, middle, and end of the event.
 Require participation to be able to win giveaways.

 - Send invoices.
 Send invoices to shoppers as quickly after the event as you can if needed.